by Sandy Swegel

 Midsummer is when I most enjoy sharing the magic act of the garden.
 If any garden newbie shows the least interest in the natural world, I like to share with them one secret of the bugs we live with and teach why they are our friends and they have special reasons for being on our property.

 This week the emphasis has been creatures.
 Children and city folk can easily be put off by “bugs” and want to kill them right away.
-There are lots of bugs in August so I spend lots of time introducing the insect people who live with us.
+There are lots of bugs in August so I spend lots of time introducing the insect people who live with us, because after all, insects are people too.

 Sister Squash Bee.